|

 2. What constitutes the Gameplay Area and significant physical features?

 a.
-The Gameplay Area could be a table-top, a section of a floor, a miniatures playmat or a network of rooms and corridors built from Adventure Areas, etc.
+The Gameplay Area could be a table-top, a section of a floor, a miniatures playmat or a network of rooms and corridors built from Adventure Areas

 b.
 The Physical Features of the Gameplay Area could be specific walls, hills, trees, rocks, buildings and other structures; colored terrain variations and indicated hills, rivers, train tracks etc.